How to make your digital experiences accessible

-Accessibility is defined as the design of products, devices, services, or environments for people with disabilities.
-In terms of digital experiences this means websites, apps, functions, and features that are readable and functional for visually impaired, hearing-impaired, and other disabled people.
+Accessibility is the design of products, devices, services, or environments for people with disabilities.
+In terms of digital experiences, this means websites, apps, and features that are readable and functional for visually impaired, hearing-impaired, and other disabled people.

 Accessibility often manifests as an afterthought in digital projects, introduced at the very end.
-A best practice is to start testing and building solutions right from the beginning of the project.
+A best practice is to start testing and building accessible solutions right from the start.
 In this way, you can get rid of errors early on and avoid costly fixes and cleanups.

 Designers, content editors, and developers must all be aware of accessibility and what the standards entail.
-Ensuring digital accessibility is not just a job for the developer—CMS editors should contribute and cannot expect the technician to do all the heavy lifting alone.
+Ensuring digital accessibility is not just a job for the developer—CMS editors should also contribute and cannot expect the technician to do all the heavy lifting.
 In other words: Acquire the right mentality and culture from the onset.

 A good place to start is to read the Web Fundamentals Accessibility Guide by Google.
-In this introduction, you can read more about accessibility, teach yourself the standard Web Content Accessibility Guidelines, and understand users’ diversity.
+Here you can read more about accessibility, teach yourself the standard Web Content Accessibility Guidelines, and understand users’ diversity.
 You can also dig deeper into topics like focus, semantics, ARIA, styles, accessibility reviews, and teamwork.

 With this in mind, it is useful to know that it is impossible to create accessibility for everyone.
 A strategy toward visually impaired visitors might be counterproductive toward hearing-impaired, and vice versa, and a website in English must necessarily exclude all other languages.